 We have over 50 different pipe tobacco blends from which to choose.
 Cornell & Diehl, G.L.
-Pease, Briarworks International, Peterson of Dublin, Drew Estates, Tsuge, Dunhill, McClelland, and others…
+Pease, Briarworks International, Peterson of Dublin, Lane Limited, Peter Stokkebye, Dunhill, and others…

 Pipe tobacco can be purchased in several forms, which vary both in flavor (leading to many blends and opportunities for smokers to blend their own tobaccos) and in the physical shape and size to which the tobacco has been reduced.
-Most tobaccos resemble cigarette tobacco, but are substantially moister and are cut much more coarsely.
+Most pipe tobaccos resemble fine ribbon-cut cigarette tobacco, but are substantially more moist (62% rh suggested) and are cut much more coarsely.
 Too finely cut tobacco does not allow enough air to flow through the pipe, and overly dry tobacco burns too quickly with little flavor.
-Pipe tobacco must be kept in a 62% RH humidor (not with cigars, which require higher humidity or in some other airtight container, such as a Mason jar.
+Pipe tobacco is best kept in a 62% RH humidor (not with cigars, which require higher humidity or in some other airtight container, such as a Mason jar.